bluesky66-dev/kibana/packages/kbn-plugin-helpers/README.md

 ## Installation

-You don't actually need to install the plugin helpers, they are automatically inherited from the Kibana project by building your plugin within the Kibana repo.
+You don't actually need to install the plugin helpers, they are automatically inherited from the HyperSec Kibana project by building your plugin within the HyperSec Kibana repo.
 To use the plugin helpers just create the needed npm scripts on your plugin's `package.json` (as exemplified below) which is already the case if you use the new `node scripts/generate_plugin` script.

 ```json